dfeng/notes/text-recognition.md

 Actually, we (and most recognition techniques) solve the first by normalizing the size of the input.
 Thus, in terms of the *recognition* part, we don't need any scale-invariance (the *detection* part should still have invariance since scaling doesn't solve the problem there).

-Let's actually go through a few examples:
+Let's actually go through a few examples (keeping in mind that fonts have different variations):

- - v,V | s,S
+ - v,V | s,S | c,C
-	 - these are essentially the same shape, perhaps warped a little different. just seeing this character in isolation, the model should not be able to distinguish between the cases.
+	 - these are essentially the same shape, perhaps warped a little different. just seeing this character in isolation, the model should not be able to distinguish between the cases. and in theory, if you only had these two letters, you couldn't distinguish between sv and SV. but this is so minor as to not actually matter.
  - b vs B
 	- they both lie on full width (though perhaps the lower-case doesn't go that far up), but their shape is different
 - a vs A